 Map of Cardinals

-Below is an interactive map showing using radial lines to show where each voting eligible cardinal that has recently arrived for the conclave has originated from based on his office.
+Below is amap showing using radial lines to show where each voting eligible cardinal that has recently arrived for the conclave has originated from based on his office.
 To create this map, the place of origin based on the office was geocoded before creating radial lines using ArcGIS.
-A shapefile of the radial lines was then imported in Google Fusion Tables.
 The color of each radial line is color coded to show the nationality by geographic region for each cardinal.
 The source of the list of cardinals is from Wikipedia.
+Click on the map image for access to the larger PDF version.

 Free weekly newsletter